Advanced heavy-water reactor

 The advanced heavy-water reactor (AHWR) or AHWR-300 is the latest Indian design for a next-generation nuclear reactor that burns thorium in its fuel core.
 It is slated to form the third stage in India's three-stage fuel-cycle plan.
-This phase of the fuel cycle plan was supposed to be built starting with a 300MWe prototype in 2016. construction has not started and a firm date has not been set.
+This phase of the fuel cycle plan was supposed to be built starting with a 300 MWe prototype in 2016.

+KAMINI is the world's first thorium-based experimental reactor.
+It is cooled and moderated by light water, fueled with uranium-233 metal produced by the thorium fuel cycle harnessed by the neighbouring FBTR reactor and produces 30 KW of thermal energy at full power.

 Background

-Bhabha Atomic Research Centre (BARC) set up a large infrastructure to facilitate the design and development of these Advanced Heavy Water reactors.
+The Bhabha Atomic Research Centre (BARC) has set up large infrastructure to facilitate the design and development of advanced heavy water reactors.
 Things to be included range from materials technologies, critical components, reactor physics, and safety analysis.
 Several facilities have been set up to experiment with these reactors.
 The AHWR is a pressure tube type of heavy water reactor.
-The Government of India, Department of Atomic Energy (DAE), is fully funding the future development, the current development, and the design of the Advanced Heavy Water Reactor.
-The new version of Advanced Heavy Water Reactors will be equipped with more general safety requirements.
-India is the base for these reactors due to India's large Thorium reserves; therefore, it is more geared for continual use and operation of the AHWR.
+The Government of India, Department of Atomic Energy (DAE), is fully funding the future development, the current development, and the design of the advanced heavy water reactor.
+The new version of advanced heavy water reactors will be equipped with more general safety requirements.
+India is the base for these reactors due to India's large thorium reserves; therefore, it is more geared for continual use and operation of the AHWR.